The Clear Edge

 Why pattern exists:

 Structural diagnosis: No management systems.
-The founder focused on doing work, not leading the team.
-Team operating without clarity, recognition, or development.
+The founder is focused on doing work, not leading the team, so the team operates without clarity, recognition, or development.

 Leverage points: